middleman/middleman-autoprefixer/README.md

 ## License

-Middleman Autoprefixer was created by [Dominik Porada](https://github.com/porada) is distributed under the [MIT](http://porada.mit-license.org/) license.
+Middleman Autoprefixer was created by [Dominik Porada](https://github.com/porada) and is distributed under the [MIT](http://porada.mit-license.org/) license.